hydrusnetwork/hydrus/docs/running_from_source.md

 The whole repository will be copied to that location--this is now your install dir.
 You can move it if you like.

-If Git is not available, then just go to the [latest release](https://github.com/hydrusnetwork/hydrus/releases/latest) and download and extract the source code .zip somewhere.
+If Git is definitely not available, then go to the [latest release](https://github.com/hydrusnetwork/hydrus/releases/latest) and download and extract the source code .zip somewhere.

 !!! warning "Read-only install locations"
     Make sure the install directory has convenient write permissions (e.g. on Windows, don't put it in "Program Files").
 Extracting straight to a spare drive, something like "D:\Hydrus Network", is ideal.